 The theme of this years’ World Usability Day: “Design for the Future We Want”.
 The theme is inspired by the United Nations’ Sustainable Development Goals.
 Design can help solve some of the world’s most challenging problems.
-Design has the opportunity to create a better world for all by creating products that cause no harm, make the world a better place to live and support our humanity: For example, design could persuade people to consume more sustainably or it could potentially help prevent the spread of fake news.
+The design has the opportunity to create a better world for all by creating products that cause no harm, make the world a better place to live, and support our humanity: For example, the design could persuade people to consume more sustainably or it could potentially help prevent the spread of fake news.

 When designing products, we have a certain responsibility for the products that we put out in the world and the short/long term consequences that come with using those products.
 We have a choice about what to bring into the world and what we do not.

 Poorly designed products can adversely affect people and cause physical harm, emotional harm, exclusion, and injustice.
 Tech companies are increasingly struggling with how to deliver product innovations with AI, big data and automation in a way that supports the values that make us human.